stack of pancakes on a white plate

 Coconut Flour Banana Pancakes

 Craving some fluffy, grain free, dairy free pancakes?
 Then look no further!
-These coconut flour banana pancakes get two thumbs up for being delicious, soft and perfectly sweetened with banana – no refined sugar added!
+These coconut flour banana pancakes get two thumbs up for being delicious, soft, and perfectly sweetened with banana – no refined sugar added!

 If you’re thinking coconut flour and pancakes can’t possibly be a good match, this grain free pancake recipe is here to prove that it sure is.
-At the heart of these easy to make pancakes is the bananas – you’ll want the nice ripe bananas.
+At the heart of these easy to make paleo pancakes is the bananas – you’ll want the nice ripe bananas.
 Ones with a few brown spots are ideal.
 Then with a quick mash and mix of the other ingredients, you’ll have a stack of banana pancakes that don’t even need syrup.
 They’re super tender and make a great snack for any time of day.
 And if you adore banana recipes as much as I do, check out these banana muffins too!

 Jump to: